creationix/js-git/specs/continuable.md

 ## Consuming a Continuable with Generators

-If you're lucky enough to have a platform with ES6 generators, I highly recommend using something like [gen-run][] to comsume them.
+If you're lucky enough to have a platform with ES6 generators, I highly recommend using something like [gen-run][] to consume them.

 ```js
 var stat = fs.stat("/path/to/file");